-The following information provides the basic steps for use of the AIR-PAK SCBA.
+The following information provides the basic steps for use of the AIR-PAK NXG7 SCBA.
 Training and practice with the equipment are required before use to assure that the user is completely familiar with the operation of the respirator.

-The AIR-PAK SCBA must be worn over protective garments such as fire fighting turnout gear, but may be worn under encapsulating protective garments such as hazmat suits.
+The AIR-PAK NXG7 SCBA must be worn over protective garments such as fire fighting turnout gear, but may be worn under encapsulating protective garments such as hazardous material (haz-mat) suits.
 Determine what other protective gear will be used and don the SCBA and the facepiece accordingly.
 PREPARATION FOR USE